 For the sake of clearer understanding, didactic pedagogicians usually distinguish between legal and pedagogical punishment.
 Legal punishment means that the punishment is administered with the aim of protecting society by maintaining law and order.
 An additional characteristic of legal punishment is to influence the guilty person to respect and accept the binding norms and demands of the society of concern.
 Legal punishment is administered in court.
 Pedagogic or educative punishment means there is an attempt to administer the punishment in agreement with the pedagogic or educative aim.
 Adulthood is the formal educative aim generally accepted by educationists.
-This means that educative punishment is given with the aim of a child increasingly becoming adult.
-Since adulthood implies responsibility, a child must learn to be accountable for his/her deeds.
-By the punishment a child experiences, he/she progressively learns to accept responsibility for his/her deeds.
-A child learns that his/her deeds also must answer to certain norms to be acknowledged as a full-fledged adult.
-Thus, punishment must be preventive because a child must learn not to repeat the unacceptable activities.
+This means that educative punishment is given with the aim of the child increasingly becoming adult.
+Since adulthood implies responsibility, a child must learn to be accountable for his deeds.
+By the punishment that a child experiences he progressively learns to accept responsibility for his deeds.
+A child learns that his deeds also must answer to certain norms in order to be able to be acknowledged as a full-fledged person.
+Thus, punishment must be preventive because the child must learn not to repeat the unacceptable activities.

-3.6.3 Administering punishment to a class as well as to an individual pupil must be considered.
+3.6.3 Administering punishment to the class as well as to the individual pupil must be considered.

-This means that a teacher must not take the easiest way out when he/she has trouble in determining who has perpetrated a transgression.
-This usually occurs when a teacher, for some reason, had to leave the classroom and, at his/her return, he/she notices that a pupil did something wrong during his/her absence.
-If then he/she cannot find out who is guilty, the whole class is punished for it.
-Usually, then the punishment is entirely unrelated to the transgression, and the teacher oversteps him/herself because of his/her impotence in determining who is guilty.
-From the above, mass-punishment by must be entirely and completely avoided.
-However, an individual pupil also must be considered when punishment is administered.
-The pupil must never experience a teacher's punishment as humiliation in front of his/her peers.
-This can give rise to very serious deviations because then a child feels that his/her reputation is harmed.
-Therefore, a teacher must always administer punishment with a good deal of tact, and with pedagogical insight.
-The best method always remains to punish a pupil under four eyes, where the pupil and teacher are present in class alone.
-In administering any punishment, especially corporal punishment, a teacher must abide by the regulations laid down by his/her concerned Department of Education since, otherwise, this very easily can lead to a teacher being accused of assault.
+This means that the teacher must not take the easiest way out when he experiences difficulty in determining who has perpetrated a transgression.
+This usually occurs when the teacher for some reason had to leave the classroom and at his return he notices that a pupil did something wrong during his absence.
+If then he cannot find out who is guilty the whole class is punished for it.
+Usually then the punishment is entirely unrelated to the transgression and the teacher oversteps himself because of his impotence in determining who is guilty.
+From the above it ought to be clear that mass-punishment by the teacher must be entirely and completely avoided.
+However, the individual pupil also must be considered when punishment is administered.
+The pupil must never experience the teacher's punishment as humiliation in front of his peers.
+This can give rise to very serious deviations because then the child feels that his reputation is harmed.
+Therefore, the teacher always must administer punishment with a good deal of tact and with particular pedagogic insight.
+The best method always remains to punish the pupil under four eyes where the pupil and teacher are present in class alone.
+In administering any punishment, especially corporal punishment, the teacher must abide by the regulations laid down by his concerned Department of Education since otherwise this very easily can lead to the teacher being accused of assault.